-4.8 BEGIN DEVELOPING PD&E SCOPE OF WORK
+4.9 BEGIN DEVELOPING PD&E SCOPE OF SERVICES

-At the end of the Programming Screen, the FDOT project team and District SWAT team members begin to develop the scope of work for the PD&E phase.
-The scope of work reflects the activities necessary to complete the PD&E Study and focuses on addressing the issues raised and technical studies identified by the ETAT during the review.
+At the end of the Programming Screen, the FDOT project team and District SWAT team members begin to identify technical studies which may be needed for the scope of services in the PD&E phase.
+The scope of services reflects the activities necessary to complete the PD&E Study and focuses on addressing the issues raised and technical studies identified by the ETAT during the review.
 It is important when writing the scope of services for an EA not to assume that the decision will be a Finding of No Significant Impact (FONSI), but rather that the result could be either a FONSI or the need to prepare an EIS.
 The Programming Screen Summary Report lists project recommendations and anticipated permits and technical studies.
-Chapter 5 of this Manual provides additional guidance for transitioning to the PD&E phase
+Chapter 5 of this Manual provides additional guidance for transitioning to the PD&E phase.

-4.9 DETERMINE CLASS OF ACTION
+4.10 DETERMINE CLASS OF ACTION

 Transportation projects involving a federal action must comply with NEPA and require a COA determination.
 The process for identifying the appropriate COA generally occurs after the publication of the Preliminary Programming Screen Summary Report.
 There may be instances when it is prudent to delay the COA in order to perform additional studies or coordination prior to or during the PD&E Study to better inform the COA determination.
-The FDOT ETDM Coordinator and PD&E Project Manager and others as appropriate consult with the Lead Federal Agency to determine the COA.
-This is a critical decision to the advancement of a project and should be fully considered prior to COA proposal in the EST. The three COA determination categories as defined in 23 CFR 771 are Categorical Exclusions (CEs), EAs, and EISs.
+The FDOT ETDM Coordinator and PD&E Project Manager and others as appropriate consult with the Lead Agency to determine the COA.
+OEM serves as the Lead Agency for federal highway projects.
+This is a critical decision to the advancement of a project and should be fully considered prior to entering the COA proposal in the EST. The three COA determination categories as defined in 23 CFR 771.115 are Categorical Exclusions (CEs), EAs, and EISs.
 The environmental document for FDOT non-federal projects reviewed through the EST is a State Environmental Impact Report (SEIR).
 The environmental document for local projects screened through the EST is a PEIR.
-These five documents and procedures for determining the appropriate COA are described in detail in PD&E Manual, Part 1, Chapter 2, Environmental Class of Action Determination or PD&E Manual, Part 1, Chapter 10, State, Local, or Privately Funded Project Delivery.
+These five documents and procedures for determining the appropriate COA are described in detail in PD&E Manual, Part 1, Chapter 2, Class of Action Determination for Highway Projects, PD&E Manual, Part 1, Chapter 10, State, Local, or Privately Funded Project Delivery, or PD&E Manual, Part 1, Chapter 11, Chapter 12, Chapter 12, Chapter 13, Chapter 14, C

-The FDOT ETDM Coordinator uses the COA determination form in the EST to propose a COA to the Lead Agency for approval.
-The Lead Federal Agency receives recommendations to approve the COA for federal projects.
-Proposals to complete SEIRs are approved by the District Environmental Administrator, or designee.
+The FDOT ETDM Coordinator uses the Environmental Class of Action Recommendation Form (form # 650-050-16) in the EST to identify the potential for significant impact per EST Issue/Resource per Section 4.5.3.2 of this Manual and propose a COA to the Lead Agency for approval.
+The Lead Agency receives recommendations to approve the COA for federal projects.
+Proposals to complete SEIRs are approved by the District Environmental Manager, or designee.
 Proposals to complete PEIRs are approved by the local agency.
 Once the Lead Agency approves the proposed COA, it becomes part of the project record and is published in the Final Programming Screen Summary Report.